 Renewable energy certificates, or RECs, represent the environmental benefits of one megawatt hour (1MWh) of electricity generated from a clean energy source, such as solar or wind.

 RECs reduce financial risk for commercial solar, wind and energy storage projects.
-They can also help projects become eligible for offtaker insurance, as described below.

 What Are RECs?

 Two types of value are created by commercial solar or wind powered projects:

 - Environmental benefits: Clean energy creates environmental benefits such as reduced pollution, eliminated greenhouse gas emissions, etc.

 However, tracking the latter, the environmental benefits, is important because the utility grid cannot distinguish between “dirty” and “clean” electrons.

 This is where renewable energy certificates (aka “RECs”, “renewable energy credits” or “green tags”) come in.

 RECs help identify and track the environmental benefits of the “clean electrons” generated by renewable energy projects.

 A REC represents one megawatt hour (aka MWh or 1000 kilowatt hours) of clean energy generated and sent to the grid from a renewable energy source.